joelparkerhenderson/wordbooks/pages/brand-marketing/index.md

 Brand marketing is typically implemented through various marketing channels and tactics, such as advertising, public relations, social media, content marketing, and experiential marketing.
 The specific tactics used will depend on the brand's target audience, budget, and goals.

-Some benefits of effective brand marketing include:

-* Increased brand awareness.
-This can lead to increased sales and customer loyalty.
+Some benefits of effective brand marketing include increased brand awareness thus increased sales, differentiation thus competitive advantage, emotional connection thus increased loyalty, and increased customer lifetime value.

-* Differentiation.
-This can create a unique value proposition and competitive advantage.

-* Emotional connection.
-This can result in increased loyalty and engagement.

-* Increased customer lifetime value.
-This can create more repeat purchases and referrals.